This post details how to reduce bloat in Postgres/Aurora tables for the purposes of increasing performance and reducing costs.

 Instructions

-Run the repack from your client machine and pass one table at a time for the -t
+Run the repack and pass one table at a time for the -t

 argument.